massanoori/THRotator/doc/en/pages/usage.rst

 If number of times of setting viewport is more than the threshold, HUD elements are arranged for vertically-long screen.

 If THRotator fails to read ``throt.ini``, the threshold is set to 999 by default to prevent unintentional switching.

+If you would like to use THRotator on a newer Touhou Project game or a game other than Touhou Project on which this detection methodology doesn't work, follow :ref:`usage_force_vertical` or manipulate on the cutomization window, as described in :ref:`usage_ui_force_vertical`.

 2. Main screen
 -----------------------